 Making Our Work

-Naturally, it begins with an idea about something.
-It can be an image, a dream, a piece of text, even a feeling.
-Usually, it is something rooted in social reality, a subject which, through the course of creation, is ‘filtered through a unique lens of abstraction’.
+Obviously, creating a show begins with an idea about something.
+It can be an image, a dream, a piece of text, sometimes a book, even a feeling.
+Usually, it is something somehow rooted in social reality but which, through the course of creation, is filtered through our particular lens of abstraction.

-Tomorrow involves the actors wearing realistic prosthetic masks, which are strikingly placed onto them during the show, so that the audience is completely aware of the young actor beneath.
-This was the central metaphor of the show and it meant some very good actors spending a lot of time sitting quite still in masks.
-The actors could not speak convincingly in the masks, because voices were too muffled, so we had to discover ways in which speech took on different qualities.
-Once again, this began to change preconceptions about ‘performance’ or ‘acting’.
-The show became more and more abstract and ‘musical’.
+Tomorrow involves hyper-realistic prosthetic ‘old person’ masks which are put on during the show, so that the audience is aware of the young actor beneath the old mask.
+This was the central metaphor which meant very good actors spending a lot of time sitting quite still in masks.
+Because they could not speak convincingly in the masks we had to discover ways for speech to take on different qualities.
+Once again, this changed our preconceptions about ‘performance’ or ‘acting’.

-In the end, we think of our process as being like ‘writing in 3-D’.
-Critics (in the UK at least) often still seek to know who the ‘text’ was by, to ascribe main authorship to the person who wrote the words on the page.
-But our work is really not made like this.
-It really is more like a potter who throws a lump of clay onto a wheel.
+We think of our process as being like ‘writing in 3-D’.
+People often want to know who the ‘text’ was by and to ascribe authorship to the person who wrote the words on the page.
+But our work is created more like a potter throwing a lump of clay onto a wheel.
 She might not know exactly what she is making, but she knows what she doesn’t want to make.
 So she pulls off pieces of clay and when she’s ready, begins to shape something, until finally the form appears.
-This process is collaborative, but not a democracy.
-The main author, the orchestrator, of Vanishing Point’s work, is the director.